pranavparikh/renv/README.md

 # :warning: Security Warning

-Note: Remote environment settings should only be sourced from machines within a trusted system.
-Using public sources of environments is not recommended.
+Note: Remote variable values should only be sourced from machines within a secure and trusted environment.
+Using public or untrusted sources of environments is **not recommended**. `renv` does not lint or check your values for safety.

 ## Licenses